yapishu/essays/shm/readme.md

 connectability.

 Relaying your connection is a final option -- GroundSeg's StarTram service, also built on top of Wireguard, forwards defined services to a publicly-connectable endpoint at will, allowing you to control which services public and which are not.
 In GroundSeg, this means giving Urbit ships a public subdomain with encryption, tunneled over another connection that is itself encrypted.

-The integration of third-party relays, such as Native Planet's innovative StarTram service, amplifies the reliability and reach of your self-hosted server.
-These relays act as intermediaries, facilitating communication between your server and users by efficiently relaying data across networks.
-StarTram, for instance, boasts a global network of high-speed servers strategically positioned to optimize data transmission.
-Leveraging such services optimizes server performance, minimizes latency, and ensures consistent access even in regions with varying internet speeds.
-By incorporating third-party relays, self-hosted servers can achieve unprecedented levels of accessibility, resilience, and user satisfaction, underscoring their crucial role in the modern era of personal server hosting.
+Additionally, sidecar services like self-hosted S3 buckets for media hosting are included out of the box, allowing you to host media for your communities without relying on a third party.

 # Helpful advice